 Not that I dislike Hepburn (have said this before, will likely do so again), though Susan Vance is wearying to extreme.
 Try as I might via viewings over so-far lifetime, there is just no reframing Bringing Up Baby as other than strain severe over a second half, confinement of us alongside a cast in and out of jail cells.
 Bringing Up Baby lost money ($365K) for a reason, perhaps several besides Hepburn.
 Clearly there was limit to wacky as welcome, modern tolerance greater if reports of repertory delight are to be believed, but how much laughing went on in 1938?
 I’m going to guess it stopped, in fact slammed shut, at some point in this movie, departing audiences to warn friends accordingly.
 Comedies, at least good ones, habitually did well as everyone is presumed to like humor and will choose it where given the option, hence "comic relief" factored into almost everything.
 Uncharacteristic response to Bringing Up Baby would need 1938 patrons to explain, but who of them is left?
 Notice I said patrons as opposed to critics, for critics too often, and still, say what they think they are expected to say, whereas customers speak from the heart.
 Final scene where David's precious brontosaurus skeleton collapses bothers me to point of fast-forward.
 Should he accept Susan’s largesse of a million dollars for the museum when she has just destroyed what had been a lifelong dream and project for him?
 Cary Grant was of course a master at farce, but Hepburn was just discovering it, had to be coached by supporting comedians per Hawks request, outcome an actress drunk on the schooling, giddy with new-found if misplaced confidence, not knowing, perhaps not caring, how an audience will react to her escapades.

 There are merry moments in Bringing Up Baby, especially early on when the cast moves around more.
-Pitfall of screwball can be shouting too much, as here when all repair to the country house and then to jail.
+Pitfall of screwball can be shouting too much, as here when most of a cast repair to the country house and then to jail.
 The animals are engaging, especially the cat which I hoped would molest someone just to surprise us.
 Watching Bringing Up Baby makes us realize how totally Peter Bogdanovich appropriated Hawks and creators’ effort with What’s Up Doc?.
 Think too of how Hawks copied himself less than ten years before What’s Up Doc? when he re-did the ripped coat and torn dress routine for Man’s Favorite Sport.
 Had Bringing Up Baby become a buff-driven “thing” by 1963?
 I don’t know for sure when it began showing up on revival screens, maybe because NC’s revival screens were just for Thunder Road and later Billy Jack.
 I could wonder too if Cary Grant went to see himself played by Ryan O’Neal.
 So which --- honestly --- is the better film, Bringing Up Baby or What’s Up Doc?
 Criterion has a Blu-Ray of Bringing Up Baby where they point up difficulty finding elements, the negative having long gone to dogs.
 Remarkable how so many titles survive by skin of teeth.
 Question to close: How many, if any, have seen Bringing Up Baby with a full audience?
 Did it rouse laughs throughout, or did watchers wilt as some of us tend to?

 13 Comments: